anacetinho/FINKEY/docs/hosting/docker.md

-# Self Hosting Maybe with Docker
+# Self Hosting Community-Enhanced Personal Finance App with Docker

-This guide will help you setup, update, and maintain your self-hosted Maybe application with Docker Compose.
-Docker Compose is the most popular and recommended way to self-host the Maybe app.
+This guide will help you setup, update, and maintain your self-hosted enhanced personal finance app with Docker Compose.
+This community fork includes Yahoo Finance integration, enhanced forecasting, and expense reimbursement tracking.

 ## Setup Guide